 Flutter is a popular open source framework that allows you to build, test, and deploy high-performance, multi-platform applications with a single codebase.
 Developed by Google, Flutter is backed by a robust developer community and is compatible with the latest native functionalities, including iOS Metal.

 Flutter’s native debugging tools can be useful for investigating ad hoc issues, but these tools won’t give you the full context you need to understand user sessions and troubleshoot past errors.
-To provide deep visibility into your user experience (UX) across iOS and Android devices, Datadog Mobile Real User Monitoring (RUM) now offers monitoring for Flutter apps.
+To provide deep visibility into your user experience (UX) across iOS and Android devices, Datadog Mobile Real User Monitoring (RUM) offers support for Flutter.
+And because RUM also gives you full visibility into hybrid apps, you can access all your session events in a single view, no matter their source.
 In this post, we’ll show how Datadog can help you:

 Gain insights into user journeys

-RUM automatically tags session information by OS, making it easy to compare design efficacy across platforms.
+Datadog RUM automatically tags session information by OS and web or native component, making it easy to compare design efficacy across platforms and views.
 If you notice different conversion rates for iOS and Android users, you can drill down into sessions to figure out why.
 Or, if you receive complaints from users after deploying a new version of your app, you can use session information to assess where they’re running into difficulties.

 RUM also provides insights that can help you take steps to streamline your UX.
 For example, if you recently added a newsletter call to action (CTA) on your app, you can use RUM’s funnel analysis feature to evaluate its conversion rate.
 This funnel helps you visualize the percentage of users that complete a specific workflow, allowing you to pinpoint where you tend to lose customers.
 Looking at the funnel graph below shows you that customers are leaving your app without signing up for your newsletter.
 By pivoting to an individual session, you can then see that slow rendering times on certain views may be preventing users from being able to access your CTA.
 As a result, you decide to strategize ways to improve the rendering performance of those views.